 A show listener, Sarah, asks how to reach a non-Christian for Jesus Christ.
 Johnston tells her to reveal to others why Christianity matters to her.
 “Sharing your personal transformation with Jesus Christ is the most effective way,” he says.
 He encourages believers to write out their testimonies and be prepared to share stories of life change because of Jesus Christ.

 Dr. Sean McDowell is an assistant professor in Biola University’s Christian Apologetics program and the resident scholar for Summit California, He is a speaker, storyteller, author, coauthor and editor.
-J. Warner Wallace is a detective, national speaker and bestselling author.
+J. Warner Wallace is a detective, national speaker and selling author.
 He serves as an adjunct professor of Apologetics at Biola University and as a faculty member for Summit Ministries.
 Warner is the creator of the Cold-Case Christianity website, blog, and podcast.
 He is the author of several books.